Cyclone Sagar

-Cyclonic Storm Sagar (Note: The name was provided by India, which means the sea or ocean in Hindi.) (/ˈsɑː.gɑːr/) was the strongest tropical cyclone to make landfall in Somalia and Somaliland in recorded history until Gati in 2020, and the first named cyclone of the 2018 North Indian Ocean cyclone season.
+Cyclonic Storm Sagar (Note: The name Sagar (Hindi: सागर; [säːɡɐɾ]) was contributed by India and means "ocean" in Hindi.) was the strongest tropical cyclone to make landfall in Somalia and Somaliland in recorded history until Gati in 2020, and the first named cyclone of the 2018 North Indian Ocean cyclone season.
 Forming on May 16 east of the Guardafui Channel, Sagar intensified into a cyclonic storm on the next day, as it gradually organized.
 The storm turned to the west-southwest and traversed the entirety of the Gulf of Aden, making landfall over Somaliland on May 19, farther west than any other storm on record in the North Indian Ocean.
 Sagar weakened into a remnant low on May 20.

 The storm first affected Yemen, brushing the coast with heavy rainfall and gusty winds.
 One person was killed when her house caught fire.
 In Somalia, Sagar dropped a years' worth of rainfall, or around 200 mm.
 The rains caused deadly flash flooding that washed away bridges, homes, and thousands of farm animals.
 Sagar killed 53 people throughout the region - 3 in Puntland in Somalia and 50 in Somaliland.
 In neighboring Djibouti, heavy rainfall killed two people and damaged 1,800 houses, forcing 3,000 people to leave their houses.
 Damage in the country reached US$30 million.
 Sagar's rainfall extended into eastern Ethiopia, damaging schools and houses, and causing a landslide that killed 23 people.